 Drinkaware is concerned drinking habits formed over the lockdown period could become ingrained and that further uncertainty, along with more time at home or isolated, could exacerbate people’s feelings of anxiety, leading some to drink more than they usually would.
 Over the long-term many more people could be at increased risk of health harms from drinking.

 The more alcohol people drink, the greater their risk of developing a number of serious health conditions, such as high blood pressure and heart disease, as well as seven types of cancer.

 By targeting those most at risk of health harms from drinking, the campaign encourages people to reduce the amount they drink in order to reduce their risk of alcohol related health harms.

 The Chief Medical Officers’ recommend drinking no more than 14 units a week, and if you do drink as much as this, to spread the units evenly, taking at least three drink-free days each week.

 A simple way to remember 14 units is that it is equivalent to about six pints of beer, or six medium glasses of wine.

-For anyone worried about their drinking or someone else’s, Drinkaware has an online self-assessment that can help identify whether someone should be concerned about how much they drink.
+For anyone worried about their drinking the Drinkaware Drinking Check is a self-assessment tool that can help identify whether someone should be concerned about how much they drink.
 For confidential advice, head to Drinkaware.co.uk where you can talk to a professional via chat online or over the phone (0300 123 1110).
 Or find a list of support services either online or local to you.

 [i] In the United Kingdom 22% of people polled said they were drinking more since the lockdown began; this equates to around 11.7 Million people over the age of 18.
 Research was conducted by Opinium on behalf of Drinkaware, surveying 2,001 nationally representative UK adults aged 18 and over from the 3 to 7 July 2020.